danhixon/stupid-url-shortener/README.md

 into base 62 (0-9,a-z,A-z).

-You set up the redirect host and the resource path with environment variables and it exposes a a couple apis that accept the resource id:
+You set up the redirect host and the resource path with environment variables and it exposes a couple apis that accept the resource id:

     get /api/url/:id => returns short url
     get /api/short_id/:id => returns shortened id which can be appended to host